Atlas-OS/docs/README.md

 Material for MkDocs has already made a page, which you can use for [Installation of Material for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started).

 Depending if you installed it locally or via a virtual envioronment, there is already a [guide on previewing](https://squidfunk.github.io/mkdocs-material/creating-your-site/#previewing-as-you-write)

+## Credit
+- [Hummingbot documentation](https://github.com/hummingbot/hummingbot) for many aspects of the documentation theming, such as the blurred header